Sammons/SubjectLogger/README.md

 Node.js custom logger, logs by subject, and dives for properties.

-Really not a huge module, but who actually like the N layer DEBUG WARNING NOTICE ERROR OHGAWD system for personal projects
+Really not a huge module, but who actually likes the many layer''DEBUG WARNING NOTICE ERROR' system for small personal projects

 Simple logging:
 ----